Jean Pascal: Pascal vs. Jack

-Pascal put his WBA (Regular) light-heavyweight title on the line when he faced former two-division world champion Badou Jack on 28 December 2019 at State Farm Arena in Atlanta on the undercard of Gervonta Davis vs. Yuriorkis Gamboa.
+On October 25, 2019 it was announced that Pascal would defend his WBA (Regular) title against former two-division world champion Badou Jack on December 28 at State Farm Arena in Atlanta on the undercard of Gervonta Davis vs. Yuriorkis Gamboa.
 Jack was ranked #6 by the WBC and #11 by the WBA at light heavyweight.
+The card was televised on Showtime.
+The card marked the first time since 1998, in which a world title was contested in Atlanta.
+Pascal was ready to put on another performance in the US, but admitted Jack was a tough opponent.
+Both weighed 174½ pounds for the contest.

 In what was a competitive, hard-fought fight, Pascal had the better start, winning the majority of the opening rounds and scoring a knockdown with a right hook in the fourth round.
 However, Jack found his way back into the fight, using his jab and body punches to render damage to his opponent and win rounds.
-In the final round, Jack returned the favor and dropped Pascal to the canvas with a overhand right and a flurry of right hooks.
-Despite Jack's success in the later stages of the fight, Pascal was deemed the winner by somewhat controversial split decision, with scores of 114-112, 114-112 in favor of Pascal, and 114-112 in favor of Jack.
+In the final round, Jack returned the favor and dropped Pascal to the canvas with an overhand right and a flurry of right hooks.
+Despite Jack's success in the later stages of the fight, Pascal was deemed the winner by somewhat controversial split decision, with scores of 114–112, 114–112 in favor of Pascal, and 114–112 in favor of Jack.
+After five rounds, Pascal was ahead 50-44 on all three cards.
 According to CompuBox, Pascal landed 155 of 556 punches thrown (28%) while Jack landed 244 of 632 punches thrown (39%).
+Pascal acknowledged the fight was close, but adamant he did enough to win and claimed there was no robbery.
+As per the split decision outcome, Jack felt he did enough to win and asked Pascal if he would give him a rematch, to which Pascal replied, "Anytime."
+The event was attended by 14,129 fans, a near sell-out.

+Mayweather Promotions' CEO Leonard Ellerbe spoke to reporters after the fight.
+He said.
+“We just can’t seem to catch a break.
+I feel bad, each and every fight he comes out there, he gives it his all.
+He’s come up short a few times.”
+The comment was in regards to many close world title decisions not going in Jack's favor.